-This week, the Star Trek community suffered a great loss when writer Dorothy Catherine “D.C.”
-Fontana passed at age 80.
-The mind behind many great Trek episodes, Fontana delved into Vulcan and Romulan culture, explored AI, and even received a Hugo Award nomination for co-writing the series premiere of The Next Generation, “Encounter at Farpoint” with Gene Roddenberry.
+The mind behind many great Star Trek episodes, Dorothy Fontana — who wrote under the name D.C.
+Fontana — delved into Vulcan and Romulan culture, explored AI, and even received a Hugo Award nomination for co-writing the series premiere of Star Trek: The Next Generation, “Encounter at Farpoint” with Gene Roddenberry.

 It’s worth noting that Fontana helped blaze new trails for female writers.
 Star Trek has always had plenty of women shaping the stories told on-screen.
-TOS, produced in the 1960s, had 22.5% of the episodes written by women, a statistic that shines compared to series with very few women behind the scenes.
+Star Trek: The Original Series, produced in the 1960s, had 22.5% of the episodes written by women, a statistic that shines compared to series with very few women behind the scenes.
 Star Trek has always pushed for representation in front of and behind the camera, and Fontana is owed a debt of gratitude for breaking the glass ceiling for others to follow her.

 "Journey to Babel"